lah-rb/tall_grass/README.md

 ### Refreshing an Area Dex
 * Select 'r' or 'refresh' in run.rb
 * When prompted type the name of an area that already exists.
 You can substitute underscores for spaces and vice versa. tall_grass ships with the following areas which can be rediscovered along with any you create: cloudy_peak, incubator_facility, land_hoe, legends, pkmn_lottery, and to_stern.
+You can also enter the number next to the area on the list.
 * rediscover_area.rb overwrites the old \*\_dex file with a new one of the same name using the information stored in the seed file.

 Note: If you want to keep the old dex file and play with a revitialized file I suggest creating a save state as specified above.